 Pool & Hot Tub Chemicals Illegal in Garbage & Drains Hazardous Waste Unused or leftover pool and hot tub chemicals should be disposed of as household hazardous waste.
-Keep Dry by Storing Properly If water comes into contact with pool chemicals, the runoff can contaminate drinking water sources.
-Store off of the ground, and away from windows, doors or any other points of water entry to keep chemicals dry.
+Store Properly to Keep Dry If water comes into contact with pool chemicals, the runoff can contaminate drinking water sources.
+Store them off the ground and away from windows, doors or any other points of water entry to keep chemicals dry.
 Don't Store With Flammable Material Pool chemicals create toxic fumes, which make it easier for flammable substances to explode or ignite.
 Do not store with flammable or incompatible substances, such as gasoline, oil, grease and alcohol.
 Find out more.
-Keep in a Cool Place Store pool chemicals below 95°F/35°C and in conditions recommended by the manufacturer, in order to prevent them from producing toxic fumes.
-Use Up Completely Empty bottles should be used up completed, so that there are less chemicals available to leach into the environment.
-Ways to Reduce Natural Alternatives to Chlorine The Olympic Games use ECOsmarte in their pools because it is a non-chemical, ecofriendly pool cleaner.
-In general, when a single pool switches to a natural pool cleaner, anywhere from 500 to 700 gallons of chlorine are removed from the environment each year.
+Keep in a Cool Place Store pool chemicals below 95°F/35°C and in conditions recommended by the manufacturer in order to prevent them from producing toxic fumes.
+Use Up Completely Pool chemicals should be used up until containers are completely empty.
+This way less of these harsh chemicals will be purchased and have the chance to leach into the environment.
+Ways to Reduce Natural Alternatives to Chlorine There are several chlorine alternatives as well as ways to reduce how much chlorine is needed to keep a pool clean.
+The Olympic Games use ECOsmarte in their pools because it is a non-chemical, eco-friendly pool cleaner.